cran/bayesSSM/README.md

 like Hamiltonian Monte Carlo (HMC) or Metropolis-Hastings (MH) cannot be applied directly.

-The Particle Markov Chain Monte Carlo (PMCMC) methods, such as the Particle Marginal Metropolis-Hastings (PMMH) implemented in this package, are designed to handle these situations.
-They use particle filters to approximate the marginal likelihood and allow for efficient sampling from the posterior density of the latent states and parameters.
+Particle Markov Chain Monte Carlo (PMCMC) methods, such as the Particle Marginal Metropolis-Hastings (PMMH) implemented in this package, are designed to handle these situations.
+They use particle filters to approximate the marginal likelihood and allow for efficient sampling from the joint posterior density.

 ## State-space Models